Robust direction-dependent gain-calibration of beam-modelling errors far from the target field: Introduction

-Another possibility is to calibrate with an improved model for the beam, such that the most rapid variations are already built into the beam model rather than absorbed into the gains (e.g. \citealt{line_situ_2018,iheanetu_primary_2019,nunhokee_measuring_2020}).
-This is challenging for phased arrays, however, as their beams change as a function of pointing direction, such that models with many parameters are needed to describe all possible pointings.
-Fully numerical simulations are not feasible to the required accuracy, because the in situ behaviour of the individual antenna elements is difficult to predict (e.g. \citealt{wilensky_high-dimensional_2024}).
+Models that do incorporate mutual coupling effects are under construction \citep{ohara_uncovering_2024}, but full numerical electromagnetic simulations are not feasible to the required accuracy, because the in situ behaviour of the individual antenna elements is difficult to predict (e.g. \citealt{wilensky_high-dimensional_2024}).
 Also, failures or degradations within the station may occur.
 These are not straightforward to detect post-commissioning \citep{chokshi_necessity_2024}.
 Another option for creating improved beam models is holography using a bright source.
 One can introduce an artificial bright source (e.g. drone).
 This is often impossible, however, both because of the many holographic measurements that would be needed to cover the range of possible pointing directions, and because of the distance to the far field.
 This far field can start kilometres up in the air due to the station sizes, such that flying a sufficiently bright calibrator source over the instrument is not feasible \citep{jacobs_first_2017}.
 Using satellite carrier emission or reflections instead is a possibility, but these signals are typically narrow-band and therefore cannot be used to create an accurate model across the full spectral band of the instrument.
-Finally, bright sky-sources can be used, but only in a limited set of directions.
+Finally, bright sky-sources can be used, but only in a limited set of directions \citep{nunhokee_measuring_2020}.
 To create a model across the full band and for all pointings, most modern radio observatories opt for simplified beam models instead.
 However, these falter in the presence of real-world effects, such as broken antenna elements, drifting or degraded amplifiers, or electromagnetic coupling within the station.
 Although these models are useful to first order and sufficient in many cases, they do leave errors which are prohibitive in the most ambitious science cases.